Skip to main content

 Backstage also supports authentication through an authenticating reverse proxy such as AWS ALB, where the user identity is read from the incoming proxied decorated request.
 The following proxy auth providers verify the signature of incoming requests, and are therefore safe to deploy with direct access by users: awsAlb, cfAccess, and gcpIap.
 Providers like oauth2Proxy do not verify the incoming request and can therefore be spoofed by a malicious internal user to supply the auth backend with forged identity information.
 It’s therefore highly recommended to restrict access to the oauth2Proxy endpoints, or use a different provider.

-As part of signing in with an identity resolver, a Backstage Token is issued containing the resolved user identity.
+As part of signing in with a sign-in resolver, a Backstage Token is issued containing the resolved user identity.
 The tokens are asymmetrically signed JSON Web Tokens, with the public keys available to any service that wishes to verify a token.
 The signing keys are rotated continuously and are unique to each installation of Backstage, meaning that Backstage Tokens are not shared across installations.
 The token contains claims for the user identity and ownership information, which can be used to determine what Backstage resources are owned by that user or group.
 It is important that this token can not be forged outside of the auth plugin, with the exception of other plugins deployed in the same backend service or sharing the same database.
 For a high-security deployment, the auth backend should therefore be deployed in a separate service with its own database.

 The token is used to prove the identity of the user within the Backstage system, and is used throughout Backstage plugins to control access.
 It is important that the ownership resolution logic is consistent across the entire Backstage ecosystem, with no possibility of misinterpreting the ownership information.